oriash93/AutoClicker/README.md

 * Perform single click tasks, or double click tasks.
 * Perform clicks infinitely, or choose a limited number of times.
 * Perform clicks at the current cursor position, or choose a custom position.

+## Platform
+Currently available only for Windows OS.

 ## Download ##
 Download the latest version from the [releases](https://github.com/oriash93/AutoClicker/releases) page, unzip and run AutoClicker.exe.